Thousand Island dressing: Uses

 Thousand Island dressing's principal use is as a salad dressing.
 It is also widely used in fast-food restaurants and diners in the United States, where it is often called "special sauce" or "secret sauce".
 McDonald's Big Mac sauce is a variation on Thousand Island dressing.
-So is In-N-Out Burger's "spread", served on burgers and several "secret menu" items; despite its name, it is a variation of Thousand Island dressing.
+In-N-Out Burger's "spread", served on burgers and several "secret menu" items, is also based on Thousand Island dressing.
 Thousand Island dressing is sometimes used in Reuben sandwiches in lieu of Russian dressing.

 Similar preparations

 Rhode Island dressing (Rhode islandsås), introduced by the Swedish restaurateur Tore Wretman, is similar to Thousand Island and very popular in Sweden.
 Its name is confusing, especially for foreigners, and its origin unclear, since the dressing has no known relationship to Rhode Island and the name is not used for preparations outside Sweden.

 In Germany, a similar salad dressing is called "American dressing".